nge-layy/securewatch-soc/docs/phase-04/README.md

 ![SSH Brute Force Detection query results](../../images/phase-04/07-brute-force-query-results.png) *Screenshot placement: a closer view of the same query's results — repeated `Failed password for samm from 10.0.2.2` events across two separate SSH session IDs, the pattern the alert is built to catch.*

-> **Note:** This query hardcodes a single source IP (`10.0.2.2`) for testing and verification purposes — it confirms the `rex` extraction and filtering logic work correctly against a known source.
+> **Note:** This query hardcodes a single source IP (`10.0.2.2`) for testing and verification purposes which  confirms the `rex` extraction and filtering logic work correctly against a known source.
 A more general production version of this detection would replace the final `search` clause with a **statistical threshold**, for example:
 > ```spl
 > index=main source="/var/log/auth.log" "Failed password"
 > | rex "from (?<src_ip>\d+\.\d+\.\d+\.\d+)"